ibm-cloud-docs/codeengine/troubleshoot-app.md

 For more information, see [Viewing application logs with the CLI](/docs/codeengine?topic=codeengine-view-logs#view-applog-cli).

-## How do I get system event information for my app instances?
-(CLI)
+## Getting system event information for my apps
-{: #ts-app-gettingevent-cli}
+{: #ts-app-gettingevent}

-Your app isn't behaving as expected and you want to look at the system event information to see whether any messages are generated to help you debug the problem.
 System event information can be helpful to troubleshoot problems when you run apps.
+You can view system event information with the CLI.
+{: shortdesc}

 You can display system events of all of the instances of an app or display system events of a specific instance of an app.
-The **`app get`** command displays details about your app, including the running instances of the app.

 1. Use the [**`ibmcloud ce app list`**](/docs/codeengine?topic=codeengine-cli#cli-application-list) command to list all of your defined apps; for example,